jesajaw/PEG/Algorithm_Reference.md

 **Evanescent.** If $|\alpha_n| > |k|$, then $\beta_n = i\gamma_n$ with $\gamma_n > 0$, so
 $$e^{i\beta_n y} = e^{-\gamma_n y}, \qquad e^{-i\beta_n y} = e^{+\gamma_n y}.$$
 A physically admissible solution in a semi-infinite outer medium must not grow exponentially with distance from the structure.
-The branch of the square root must therefore be chosen so that the physically allowed direction decays — conventionally by requiring $\operatorname{Im}\beta_n \ge 0$.
+The branch of the square root must therefore be chosen so that the physically allowed direction decays — conventionally by requiring $\text{Im}\beta_n \ge 0$.

 ### 1.5 Two Distinct Sets of Asymptotic Parameters